 Install Flex Gateway

-- Select Linux option and follow the steps mentioned there to install the flex gateway in a linux box.
+Select the Linux option and follow the steps mentioned there to install the Flex gateway in a Linux box.

-- Use below command to install flex-gateway to linux server
+Use the below command to install flex-gateway to the Linux server

 curl -XGET https://flex-packages.anypoint.mulesoft.com/ubuntu/pubkey.gpg | sudo apt-key add - echo "deb https://flex-packages.anypoint.mulesoft.com/ubuntu $(lsb_release -cs) main" \ | sudo tee /etc/apt/sources.list.d/mulesoft.list sudo apt update sudo apt install -y flex-gateway

-- Use below command to start the flex gateway
+- Use the below command to start the flex gateway

 sudo systemctl start flex-gateway